Marriage in France: Christian marriage

-Middle ages
+Middle Ages

 The Roman Catholic Church was present in all aspects of life during the Middle Ages, including in marriage.
 Bishops had to reconcile the requirement of chastity as an ideal of perfection with the more earthly needs of humans.
 In the 6th century, Bishop Caesarius of Arles condemned the marital practices of the Gallo-Romans and attempted to impose periods of abstinence on his flock during Lent and in the days preceding communion.
 He taught that sex was only just, even within wedlock, for procreation.

 The concept of marriage was also a point of friction between the Church and the Frankish warriors.
-The latter, although Catholic, wanted to preserve their Germanic customs - abduction, concubinage, repudiation - while the Church intended to impose the indissolubility of the couple, except in exceptional cases: incest, non-consummation of the marriage.
+The latter, although Catholic, wanted to preserve their Germanic customs – abduction, concubinage, repudiation – while the Church intended to impose the indissolubility of the couple, except in exceptional cases: incest, non-consummation of the marriage.

+Napoleonic era

+After France re-established slavery in 1802, France enacted laws against interracial marriage.